CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_anp_epg_domain.html.markdown

 * `micro_seg_vlan` - (Optional) Virtual LAN for microsegmentation.
 This attribute can only be used with vmmDomain domain association.
 * `port_encap_vlan_type` - (Optional) Virtual LAN type for port encap.
 This attribute can only be used with vmmDomain domain association.
 * `port_encap_vlan` - (Optional) Virtual LAN for port encap.
 This attribute can only be used with vmmDomain domain association.
-* `enhanced_lagpolicy_name` - (Optional) EPG enhanced lagpolicy name.
+* `enhanced_lag_policy_name` - (Optional) EPG enhanced lagpolicy name.
 This attribute can only be used with vmmDomain domain association.
-* `enhanced_lagpolicy_dn` - (Optional) Distinguished name of EPG lagpolicy.
+* `enhanced_lag_policy_dn` - (Optional) Distinguished name of EPG lagpolicy.
 This attribute can only be used with vmmDomain domain association.

 ## Attribute Reference ##